CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/abis-code-generation-and-compilation.md

 performance limitations; therefore the Benchmark ABI is a temporary measure to facilitate comparisons using the Morello prototype.

-## P128 and P128 Forced-GOT compilation
+## P128 and P128 Forced GOT compilation

 The intention of these code-generation modes is to enable performance measurements for the essential overheads of pure-capability code, under the